beekhof/rss-operator/README.md

 $ kubectl delete pod rss-example-0 --now
 ```

-The RSS operator will recover the failure by recreating the pod `rss-example-0 `:
+The replication operator will recover the failure by recreating the pod `rss-example-0 `:

 ```bash
 $ kubectl get pods